Inductive reasoning: Anecdotal generalization

-This inference is less reliable (and thus more likely to commit the fallacy of hasty generalization) than a statistical generalization, first, because the sample events are non-random, and second because it is not reducible to mathematical expression.
+This inference is less reliable (and thus more likely to commit the fallacy of hasty generalization) than a statistical generalization, first, because the sample events are non-random, and second because it is not reducible to a mathematical expression.
 Statistically speaking, there is simply no way to know, measure and calculate the circumstances affecting performance that will occur in the future.
 On a philosophical level, the argument relies on the presupposition that the operation of future events will mirror the past.
 In other words, it takes for granted a uniformity of nature, an unproven principle that cannot be derived from the empirical data itself.
 Arguments that tacitly presuppose this uniformity are sometimes called Humean after the philosopher who was first to subject them to philosophical scrutiny.

 Prediction

 An inductive prediction draws a conclusion about a future, current, or past instance from a sample of other instances.
 Like an inductive generalization, an inductive prediction relies on a data set consisting of specific instances of a phenomenon.
 But rather than conclude with a general statement, the inductive prediction concludes with a specific statement about the probability that a single instance will (or will not) have an attribute shared (or not shared) by the other instances.